-If you are planning a trip to Provence, France, this year and you are looking for ideas about what to do and see, we have compiled a guide to the best towns to visit in the Provence region of southern France.
+If you are planning a trip to France during 2018 and you are looking for ideas about where to visit in Provence, France, we have compiled a guide to the best hilltop villages and towns to visit in the Provence region of Southern France.
 Provence is an amazing region to visit.
 All the images that come to mind when you think of Provence come true in reality.
 Purple lavender fields still abound and are best witnessed in late June and during July.
 Small sleepy hilltop villages perched high up on a cliff can be easily visited in Gordes, Roussillon and Les Beaux de Provence.
 Great Provencal cooking can be experienced, especiallly in Uzes and St Remy.
 Ancient, narrow, winding streets can be traced in the villages of Seillans and beautiful views over the Mediterranean coast can be seen in Bormes-les-Mimosas.

 1. Where to visit in Provence France: Avignon

 Avignon is one of the most historical towns in Provence.
 Avignon arrived on the World's stage when in 1303 the Vatican decided to move away from the anarchic violence of Rome to the peaceful pastures of Provence.
 Although they only stayed for 70 years their legacy can still be seen on the beautiful streets of Avignon.
 Today Avignon is a charming city, with lots of bustling streets and squares.
 The Rhone river which runs through Avignon has been developed into a nice park and walk-way.
 The main city has grown out from the Palais des Papes in a grid formation.
 Avignon is well-served by the TGV and also the airports at Nimes and Marseille.